gamayagama/NixOS/README.md

 This section is mostly a TODO list for myself, but hopefully it can be a source of inspiration as well!

 - [x] Clean up general structure
-- [x] Implement 'mkHost' and 'mkHome' functions
+- [x] Implement 'mkHost' function
       - [example from notusknot](https://github.com/notusknot/dotfiles-nix/tree/a034dcb6daff31ce50cdbc74a5972b1ef56ef3d7)
 - [x] Enable a formatter (Alejandra)
+- [ ] Make greater use of the module setup, as seen in the gaming module
 - [ ] Learn how to use Overlays and devShells
 - [ ] Secret management
       - [Available options](https://nixos.wiki/wiki/Comparison_of_secret_managing_schemes)